AssassinK786/furybsd-livecd/README.md

 * VGA capable of 1024x768 screen resolution
 * Either a CD/DVD drive or a USB port for booting the installer media

-FuryBSD will run well in virtual environments.
+FuryBSD will run in virtual environments.
 It will run successfully in VMware Fusion, VirtualBox, Proxmox, QEMU/KVM, and bhyve.

+## The Project is Under Development